skerit/sputnik/README.md

 # Sputnik

-Stage based flow control, used for bootstrapping a server.
+Stage based flow control, used for bootstrapping a Node.js server.

+The stages themselves are executed in parallel.

+The before, defined & after functions are executed serially, per stage.

 ## Installation